Bhandari007/recommendation_system/README.md

 # Recommendation_system
 This repository contains implementation of different algorithms like KMeans, PCA etc for building recommendation system.<br>
-It was completed as part of <a href = "https://www.coursera.org/learn/machine-learning-capstone?"> IBM Machine Learning Capstone Project.</a>

 # Major Highlights